Directive: Gas distribution systems - safety and loss management system requirements

 Technical Safety BC manual “MAN-4057-00” provides guidance for the development, documentation and implementation of safety and loss management system.
 The manual will assist gas utilities to establish a safety and loss management plan relevant to the size and complexity of their facility.

-Owners of gas utilities holding an operating permit issued under section 28(1) (h) of the Gas Safety Regulation are required to have documented operations and maintenance procedures as required by CSA Z662-15 for renewal of operating permits after November 1, 2017.
+Owners of gas utilities holding an operating permit issued under section 28(1) (h) of the Gas Safety Regulation are required to have documented operations and maintenance procedures in accordance with CSA Z662.

-A review to verify a safety and loss management system may be conducted by a safety officer any time after November 1, 2017.
-In accordance with section 18 (1)(k) of the Safety Standards Act, a safety officer may request a gas utility’s operation and procedure manual, records or any other documentation for monitoring or auditing as part of the verification process.
+Under section 18 (1)(k) of the Safety Standards Act, a safety officer may request to review; a gas utility’s operation and procedure manual, records or any other documentation for monitoring or auditing to verify requirements of a safety and loss management system.
 Section 52 of Gas Safety Regulation requires gas companies to file standards of construction with a provincial safety manager and to produce any gas installation plan within 24 hours when requested by a safety officer.

 Provincial Safety Manager, Gas